llee4/630library/README.md

 Here's an easy way to use one of the features:

 Download lib.jar and move it to your Desktop, then, make a new directory within your desktop and add file uselib.java to that directory.
 Uselib.java creates an arraylist (which you can modify) - the purpose of this activity is just to demonstrate that you can install lib.jar and run classes from it.

 Go to the command line, cd into your directory, and run command:

 `javac -cp .:../lib.jar uselib.java`

+This should compile uselib.java using the written Shuffle class, which is in lib.jar.

+Enjoy!